stevensho11/react-task-tracker/README.md

 # Task Tracker Application

-A simple task tracker application to practice learning React hooks and using components.
+A task tracker application to practice learning React hooks and using components.
 Simulates fetching from a server using JSON server.

 ## Credits: Traversy Media